Succession to the Belgian throne: Accession

+In Belgium, unlike in most other European monarchies where the succession is automatic, there is an interregnum between each monarch's demise and his successor's accession.
+This is because a monarch can only accede to the throne after taking an oath during a joint session of both Houses of Parliament.

+The oath is prescribed as follows: "I swear to observe the Constitution and the laws of the Belgian people, to maintain national independence and territorial integrity."

-Upon the King's death, both Houses of Parliament convene within ten days with no convocation and, until the next King takes the oath of office, the Ministers jointly fulfil the constitutional duties of the monarch under their own responsibility.
+Upon the monarch's death, both Houses of Parliament convene within ten days with no convocation and, until a successor takes the oath of office, the Ministers jointly fulfil the constitutional duties of the monarch under their own responsibility.

-The King only accedes to the throne by solemnly taking the following oath in front of both Houses of Parliament in joint session: "I swear to observe the Constitution and the laws of the Belgian people, to maintain national independence and territorial integrity."

-If the King is prevented from reigning (French: dans l'impossibilité de régner), or if the successor of a deceased King is a minor, the Houses of Parliament jointly designate a Regent, who enters into office by taking the above oath.
+If the monarch is prevented from reigning or is a minor, the Houses of Parliament jointly designate a Regent, who enters into office by taking the above oath.
 There can only be one Regent.

-In other words, unlike in most other European monarchies where the succession is automatic, in Belgium there is an interregnum between each monarch's demise (usually by death, twice so far by abdication: Leopold III and Albert II) and his successor's accession (by taking the constitutional oath of office).